nikitashah/s-parse/README.rst

  1. User readable format of Strace Output.
  #.
 Analysis of system calls based on time requirment, errors if any, number of system calls.
  #.
-Able to compair between properties of different system calls depending on analysis.
+Compair between properties of different system calls depending on analysis.

 Versioning
 ==========

-        First version will deal with the display of output of strace ls command in the tabular form.
+        First version deals with the display of output of strace ls command in the tabular form.
 The expanded version may include graphical representation and GUI development.

 Contributors